epsilonlabs/emf-rdf/README.md

 There is an option to enable model validation on an inferred model before it is used.
 The options for validation are:

 - None
-- Jena Valid
-- Jena Clean

-Jena Valid, validation passes (reports true) if the model has no internal inconsistencies even though there may be some warnings.
-Jena Clean validation only passes if the model has not internal inconsistencies and does not report any warnings.
+- Jena Valid: validation passes if the model has no internal inconsistencies, even though there may be some warnings.
+- Jena Clean: validation passes if the model has no internal inconsistencies *and* there are no warnings.